6 Tips to Learn Phrasal Verbs in English

-I’ve been teaching English for close to a decade.
+I've been teaching English for close to 10 years.
 It’s never long before students start asking “How can I sound more like a native speaker?”

-Teaching phrasal verbs has enabled my students to feel more confident and comfortable using English.
-It’s also been a great help for me as a language learner.
+Phrasal verbs have enabled my students to feel more confident and comfortable using English.
+It's also been a great help for me as a language learner.

 What is a Phrasal Verb?